nimel-uw/twenty_questions/README.md

 # twenty_questions

-In the game 20 questions the player begins by thinking of an object.
-The computers goal is to successfully guess what that object is.
-The computer will ask the player a set of 20 questions (or less), attempting to narrow down the list of possible results until it finally thinks it knows the answer.
-It will then present the result to the player.
-If the computer successfully guesses the object it wins, otherwise it loses.

-The 'knowledge' the computer stores about the world can be represented as a binary tree.
-Each non-leaf node stores a question that helps the computer narrow down the space of possible answers, while each leaf node stores the computer guess.
+This is a program that imitates the game of Twenty Questions on the command line.
+In the game, a user starts by thinking of some object or other, and the computer's job is to guess it in under 20 questions.
+The "knowledge" that the computer uses to ask yes or no questions can be represented as a binary tree.
+This game can be played with a small default tree or using a loaded save file, which the user can (and should!) open to see or edit the questions that will be asked.